DAbraham2/Bsc-thesis/README.md

 The `xcolor` package tends to be problematic on some platforms with outdated TeX distributions.
 If you experience problems, try to place the [`xcolor.sty`](https://github.com/FTSRG/thesis-template-latex/blob/8fc7f9d10b1f0f65d8da0ad362492ec65134304f/src/xcolor.sty) file to the `src` directory.

-## Improvements

-If you found any bugs or missing features that should be included, please raise an [issue](https://github.com/FTSRG/thesis-template-latex/issues).
-Pull requests are also welcome!